 Miyoko Nakajima King

-Foreign Language Department: Japanese
+World Language Department: Japanese

-This is my seventh year working as a Japanese teacher at Marist, and it has been a long and winding path for me to get here.
+It has been a long and winding path for me to get here.
 I was born and raised in Nagano, Japan, and moved to Tokyo to attend Waseda University.
 While studying there, I started backpacking in Japan, and then in other countries. on my own.
 Through traveling, I became more and more interested in learning other languages and, also teaching my own language, Japanese.

 I came to Eugene as a graduate student in 2000 and studied Japanese pedagogy and linguistics.
 I’m simply fascinated by languages.
 In addition to English and my native Japanese, I have studied Chinese and Spanish, traveling to mainland China and Guatemala as a student of those languages.
 I have traveled to many other countries in Europe, Africa, and Asia as well.